anushamahajan/Robot-Kinematics/README.md

 **5)**Are there any unusual or extreme values in the joint variables or the corresponding x, y, and z coordinates?
 Do they indicate any interesting patterns or anomalies?
 **6)** Regression Analysis

+The **Scattering Plot graphs of Arms vs coordinates** are given below:

 ![q1 vs x,y,z](https://github.com/anushamahajan/Robot-Kinematics/assets/116106599/d0037942-a038-418c-8e99-a1aabeb7c587)
 ![q2 vs x,y,z](https://github.com/anushamahajan/Robot-Kinematics/assets/116106599/870207f5-45a2-46a4-969e-c49d02457f78)
 ![q3 vs x,y,z](https://github.com/anushamahajan/Robot-Kinematics/assets/116106599/e1626aac-ae2a-4e55-a6ec-9f93c47d687d)